Money Saving Ideas after Retirement

 16. Go to a Food Bank.
 Most food banks do not ask you to fill out any financial information.
 They will give a bag of groceries to anyone who shows up.
 If you are faced with the choice between food and your medical expenses, a food bank may be able to provide you with the essentials.
 Then, talk to your medical provider about how you can lower the cost of what you are spending on co-pays or prescription drugs.
 This is a choice no retiree should have to make.

-If you are looking for more ideas to save you money, you may want to use this Amazon link to the book "Minimalist Budget: Everything You Need to Know about Saving Money."
+If you are looking for more ideas to save you money, you may want to read the book "Minimalist Budget: Everything You Need to Know about Saving Money."
 It has even more great ways to save.
 Use the above link to check it out.

 Look for Ways to Increase Your Income